Vaccinium praestans: Uses

-Culinary and medicinal uses

 The berries this plant fruits are known for their ambiguous flavor, which however dissipates when the berries are boiled.
 The berries can be eaten raw, and exhibit peculiar gustatory characteristics: they are first sweet and then sour, then fade to a bitter, but salty aftertaste.
 In the confectionery industry, these berries are used in making jellies and jams, preparations of marmalade, soft drinks, and pastries.

 The berry juice improves digestion and possesses tonic properties.
 It also helps alleviate common cold and flu.
 The plant and its berries find use in folk medicine, believed to help with prostate hypertrophy, fever, paralysis, edema, gout, and is used to treat hypertension, due to its effectiveness in reducing blood pressure.
-However, the berries can cause severe allergic reactions not only though ingestion but also through smell alone.